Mari3/IMOVE/README.md

 ```

 ### imove
-This is the main application.
+This is the main component.
 It processes the camera input and turns it into the graphics that are to be projected by the projector.
-When running imove, it automatically splits itself up in two other applications, imove_peopleextractor which handles detection and imove_scene which handles the graphics being projected.
+When running imove, it automatically splits itself into two components that run separately, imove_peopleextractor which handles detection and imove_scene which handles the graphics being projected.

 From cli (run from repository root):
 ```